 Yes.
 Stainless steel remains chemically inert at temperatures well above boiling.
 Unlike plastic travel mugs, which leach at accelerated rates when heated, stainless steel is one of the safest materials for hot beverages.
 One caution: if your bottle has a plastic lid, heat can accelerate leaching from the lid material.

 A 2024 study in PNAS found an average of 240,000 detectable plastic particles per liter — roughly 100x more than previously estimated.
 These included nanoplastics small enough to cross cell membranes.
-Heat, sunlight, and squeezing accelerate particle release.
+Heat, sunlight, and squeezing accelerate particle release — so reusing the same disposable bottle only raises your exposure over time.

 Aluminum bottles typically have an interior epoxy lining that often contains BPA or BPA alternatives.
 Unlined aluminum can leach aluminum ions.
 Stainless steel is generally preferred.
 If you do choose aluminum, look for ceramic-coated interiors rather than epoxy linings.